Understanding your first bOnline invoice

 If your service goes live on 5 September:

-Payment will be collected on 15 September.
+• Payment is collected on 15 September.

-Your monthly service will continue to be billed in advance.
+• Your monthly service will continue to be billed in advance.

-Usage charges will continue to appear in arrears.
+• Usage charges will continue to appear in arrears.

 Was this article helpful?